igvteam/juicebox.js/index.md

 adjust {Color scale} by entering a value in the text box or using the - / + buttons.

+_Note that changing resolution by zooming or with the resolution pulldown changes the bin size and thus the counts per bin.
+This necessitates a scale change.
+_
 **Tracks:**

 Genome tracks and 2D annotations can be loaded from the "Load Tracks" menu.